mobilecoinofficial/forest/imogen/README.md

 # Imogen: Imoge Generator

-Imogen is a Signal Bot that generates Images using VQGan and CLIP.
+Imogen is a Signal Bot that generates images using VQGan and CLIP.
+These images are often affectionately referred to as Imoges.
 To have Imogen Generate an Imoge for you you can join one of the group chats or message Imogen directly.

 ## Imogen Group Chats ##